Fargesia nitida

-Fargesia nitida, commonly named blue fountain bamboo, is a clumping bamboo native to Szechwan, China.
-Medium to small and very cold hardy, but not tolerant of very high summer temperatures.
-This species bloomed in the years 2002–2005, so is not expected to bloom again for another 120 years.
+Fargesia nitida, commonly named blue fountain bamboo, is a clumping bamboo native to Sichuan, China. it is medium to small and very cold-hardy, but not tolerant of very high summer temperatures.
+The species bloomed in the years 2002–2005, so is not expected to bloom again for another 120 years.

-This bloom is causing problems for the endangered Giant Panda, which consumes bamboo exclusively.
+This bloom is causing problems for the endangered giant panda, which consumes bamboo exclusively.